abby1635/CS30/Objective Processing-Java/README.md

 - Access Modifiers
 - Getters

+Case Study:
+- Problem Situation: if a ball starts from the center of a canvas, how will it move to a target arithmetically
+- Solution uses incrementation and a conditional

 Progression of Programs in the Pathway
 - BouncingBall_Start: boilerplate, creating Pure-Java Classes within .pde constructor
   - Object creates instances